g-clef/g-clef.github.io/lab/hardware.md

 #### Network

-I like packets, and networking...I really do, but there's really no reason to make this network fancy in any way.
+I like packets, and networking, I really do, but there's really no reason to make this network fancy in any way.
 I'm running all of these systems in a flat network, on a single switch.
-The switch is a gigabit-capable switch (I forget the model), but nothing flashy...I think it cost $50 at Newegg.
+The switch is a gigabit-capable switch (I forget the model), but nothing flashy.
+I think it cost $50 at Newegg.
 The servers are in the same broadcast domain, no fancy routing between them.

 #### OS

 I'm running vanilla Ubuntu 18.04LTS  on the servers.
 I'm only running the server version.
 Life lesson: never run a GUI on Linux unless you like rebuilding your Window manager every other year.
-As mentioned before, I don't enjoy that anymore...looking back at the number of times I found myself with a broken window manager after a dist-upgrade, I don't think I enjoyed it then, either.
+As mentioned before, I don't enjoy that anymore.
+Looking back at the number of times I found myself with a broken window manager after a dist-upgrade, I don't think I enjoyed it then, either.
 Why I kept doing it remains a mystery to me.